 (jj) Information concerning weatherization activities submitted to, obtained by, or generated by ERCOT in connection with P.U.C.
 Subst.
-R. 25.55, Weather Emergency Preparedness, if such information allows the identification of any Resource or Resource Entity.
+R. 25.55, Weather Emergency Preparedness, if such information allows the identification of any Resource or Resource Entity; and

+(kk) Information concerning coal or lignite inventory provided by a QSE under Section 3.24, Notification of Low Coal and Lignite Inventory Levels.

+3.24 Notification of Low Coal and Lignite Inventory Levels

+(1) Each Qualified Scheduling Entity (QSE) representing a Generation Resource that uses coal or lignite as its primary fuel, except as provided in paragraph (2) below, shall notify ERCOT of the following: